 In Illinois, when a spouse spends money for non-marital purposes, we call it dissipation.
 Amounts dissipated are essentially put back into the marital pot to be divided.
-The timing of the spending, the status of the marriage when the funds were spent, the purpose of the spending, and the amounts of the spending all help a court determine whether certain expenses are dissipation.
+The timing of the spending, the status of the marriage when the funds were spent, the purpose of the spending, and the amounts spent all help to determine whether certain expenses are dissipation.

 My spouse, shortly after I filed suit for divorce, moved out of our house and took his girlfriend on a two-week vacation to Hawaii.
 He charged the travel, room, food, and bought gifts for his girlfriend, putting the expenses on his credit card.
 He paid this off with a bonus that he received.
 Am I entitled to recover any of this money?

 Yes.
-Everything that is acquired during the marriage (except for gifts or inheritance) belongs to the marriage, including the husband’s bonus.
+Property acquired during the marriage (except for things such as gifts or inheritance) belongs to the marriage, including the husband’s bonus.
 Think of it all as going into the marital pot.
-And the divorce court divides the marital pot between the spouses.
+And the divorce court divides that marital pot between the spouses.

 The legal term for one spending money on this vacation is dissipation.
-The definition of dissipation is the use of marital property-funds for a spouse’s own benefit, or for a purpose unrelated to the marriage after the marriage began undergoing an irretrievable breakdown.
+Illinois law defines dissipation as the use of marital property (or funds coming from marital property) for a spouse’s own benefit, or for a purpose unrelated to the marriage, after the marriage began undergoing an irretrievable breakdown.
 See the Gitlin Law Firm’s article regarding the timing of dissipation as well as the three-year and the five-year cut-off periods prior to a divorce.

 What does it take to prove that there was an irretrievable breakdown of the marriage at the time my spouse dissipated the funds?